 It doesn’t matter how well written, how important, or even how timely it is.
 Run long or add multiple subjects to your single piece of communication and you do so at the peril of your message being heard.
 It doesn’t matter whether the underlying problem is the sheer volume of information people face or the fact that we have trained one another into short attention spans.
 Effective communication is always audience focused and your audience will hear you better if you focus on one compelling thing.

 I know you are such a powerful communicator that it’s possible you can skip this rule.
-However, for the rest of us mortals, the moment we try to communicate multiple issues in a single pass we invite the essential details to get lost among one another.
-What came first will be overshadowed by what comes later, or what comes later will succumb to scroll-down-fatigue.
+However, for the rest of us mortals, the moment we try to communicate multiple issues in a single pass we invite people to get lost among the clutter.
+They miss essential details we need them to know.
+What came first gets overshadowed by what comes later.
+Or, they never see what comes later as they succumb to scroll-down-fatigue.

 Keep it simple.